tokend/knowledge-base/tech/guides/password_change_recovery.md

 * If signer's public key is equal to wallet's original account id, use SetOptionsOp with `masterWeight=0`
 * In other cases, use SetOptionsOp with `signer` having `weight=0` created from current signer's public key

-**Important notice: drop the current signer last otherwise the transaction will fail.**
+> __Important notice__: drop the current signer last otherwise the transaction will fail.

 ## Recovery
-When there is no access to the current password, you have to obtain user's wallet in a special way:
+Recovery process is simply a password change, but when there is no access to the current password, you have to obtain user's wallet in a special way:

 1. Obtain [KDF parameters](https://tokend.gitlab.io/docs/#get-kdf-params) with `is_recovery` flag set to `true`
 2. Use recovery seed entered by the user as a password to [derive wallet ID](https://tokend.gitlab.io/docs/#wallet-id-derivation)